 The Mississippi Forestry Commission is committed to the continual management and protection of the state's forestlands and natural resources from wildfires, natural disasters, forest pests, and diseases.
-The philosophy of the Commission is to adhere to the highest professional standards in the management of the state's forests on both private and public lands.
+The philosophy of the Commission is to adhere to the highest professional standards in managing the state's forests on private and public lands.
 The agency works in a sustainable manner to provide expertise, information, and support to keep Mississippi's 19.2 million acres of forestland healthy, productive, and profitable.